-Development locations potentially capable of delivering 100+ residential units that were considered but have not been progressed in the Proposed Submission Core Strategy.
+Development locations potentially capable of delivering 100+ residential units that were considered but have not been progressed in the Submission Core Strategy.

-Table 5 - Sites that were considered but rejected for the Proposed Submission Core Strategy
+Table 4 - Sites that were considered but rejected for the Submission Core Strategy

-Sites considered Flood Zone Reasons why not included in LDF Lewes Old Malling Farm FZ1, part FZ3 Small area in FZ3b.
+Sites considered Flood Zone Reasons why not included in LDF Lewes Old Malling Farm FZ1 part FZ3 Small area in FZ3b.
 Land not previously developed.
 Whole site surrounded by flood water in extreme flood events so safe access or egress would be difficult to achieve.
-SDNPA has landscape impact concerns and the delivery of two strategic sites in the early part of the plan period is not considered to be appropriate due to the need to maintain a steady supply of housing throughout the plan period.
-Site could still be considered for development in the SDNPA's own Local Plan.
-Land West of FZ1 Open downland, unacceptable landscape Winterbourne impact in SDNP.
-The SHLAA concludes that Hollow/The Gallops the site is not deliverable or developable.
+SDNPA has landscape impact concerns.
+Land West of Winterbourne Hollow/The Gallops FZ1 Open downland, unacceptable landscape impact in SDNP.
 ESCC County Hall FZ1 Future unclear as no current schedule for any potential future relocation of ESCC Land West of Malling Down FZ1 Not suitable due to landscape sensitivity in the SDNP.
-Newhaven Meeching Quarry FZ1 Considered as part of the Harbour Heights broad location.
-Railway Quay -Phase 2 site FZ3 FZ3a, costly flood mitigation measures likely to be required.
+Newhaven Railway Quay -Phase 2 site FZ3 FZ3a, costly flood mitigation measures likely to be required.
 Site availability unknown as the site currently forms part of Port operation land and is not identified in the Port Masterplan as being available for residential use.
-Existing Local Plan policy applies to this site.
-South of Harbour Heights FZ1 Considered as part of the Harbour Heights broad location.
 Land at Downland Park, Court Farm Road FZ1 Security of tenure under Mobile Homes Act 1983 means it is unlikely the site will become wholly available for permanent residential development within the timescale of the Core Strategy.

-Peacehaven Valley Road FZ1 In multiple ownerships and although parts of the site are available for development, the site as a whole is considered to be unavailable.
+Peacehaven Valley Road FZ1 In multiple ownerships and complete ownership unknown.
 High development costs likely, including wastewater pumping, access works and strategic improvements to highway network.
 Land at Lower Hoddern Farm FZ1 Highway capacity issues that cannot obviously be addressed.
-Delivery of housing on the site could still be considered in the Local Plan Part 2.
-Land at Friars Bay estate and Peacehaven Heights Estate FZ1 Some plots have no access and are therefore 'landlocked'.
+Land at Friars Bay estate and Peacehaven Heights FZ1 Some plots have no access and are therefore 'landlocked'.
 Land for access has not been identified.

-Land to the North of Valley Road FZ1 Abnormal build costs associated with road access.
+Estate Land to the North of Valley Road FZ1 Abnormal build costs associated with road access.
 Unacceptable landscape impact.
-Unknown availability but site unlikely to be available for 10-15 years or beyond.
+Unknown availability but siteite unlikely to be available for 10-15 years or beyond.
 Land south of Valley Road FZ1 Abnormal development costs associated with works access, strategic improvements to highway network (capacity issues) and infrastructure (such as wastewater pumping).
 Landscape concerns with eastern part of site particularly.
 Land in the Valley FZ1 Ownership details unknown, various owners.
 Unknown availability but may become available in the future.
 High numbers of units would have an adverse landscape impact.
 Lower density/numbers have unknown/marginal achievability/viability.
 Land at Kirby Farm FZ1 Large site in SDNP.
 Scale would have adverse landscape impacts in SDNP.
 Only available in the future.
 Barcombe Land east of Barcombe Cross FZ1 Unsuitable on landscape grounds.
 Chailey Land at Gradwell End (retirement village) FZ1 Site being actively pursued by applicant for C2 residential care facility.
 Ditchling Land rear of Wintons Farm, Folders Lane, Burgess Hill FZ1 Isolated site detached from existing settlement with no suitable access identified.
-Land South of Folders FZ1 Majority of site within SDNP and unacceptable
+Land South of Folders Lane FZ1 Majority of site within SDNP and unacceptable landscape impact on SDNP.
+Site not currently available as some landowners unwilling to release for development.
+Exceptional delivery costs are likely putting serious questions on deliverability as strategic highway extension would be required, which would need to cross a railway line.
+Land off Fragbarrow Lane 2 FZ1 Unacceptable landscape impact on SDNP.
+Detached from existing settlement.
+Falmer Land adjacent to University of Sussex FZ1 Nearest settlement is Falmer village (north) and not within walking distance of services.
+Unacceptable landscape impacts.
+Hamsey